equivalent/mailer_preview_request_model/README.md

 # MailerPreviewRequestModel

-This gem will patch Rails untill I convince Rails team to merge [PR 20646](https://github.com/rails/rails/pull/20646), that will enable Mailer Preview to pass params from Controller.
+This gem is a patch Rails to enable params in mailer previews, untill I convince Rails team to merge [PR 20646](https://github.com/rails/rails/pull/20646), that will enable Mailer Preview to pass params from Controller.

 references: